pj4533/lightman/README.md

 ### Other Stuff:

-I also include some shell scripts for doing things like:
+* I also include some shell scripts for doing things like:
   * creating a CSR
   * importing a certificate
   * exporting a p12 certificate
+* Lightman was created as part of the [EverTrue](http://www.evertrue.com) 2013 winter hackathon.
+* I prefer working in objective-C, this javascript stuff scares me.

 # Very in development, probably won't work